Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 > **Best Practice:** Before closing the application, unsubscribe from all events.
 This correctly releases the system resources used by the application.

-## Subscribe to the mouse events
+## Subscribing to mouse listener events

-In order to subscribe to mouse events, you need to call one of the subscribe method.
+Call one of the following methods to subscribe to a mouse event.

 ```c#
 var mouseListener = new MouseListener();